Jwaya: History

-In mid-August 1986 three French soldiers, members of UNIFIL, were killed by a remote-controlled bomb while jogging through Jwaya.
+In mid-August 1986, three French soldiers – all members of UNIFIL – were killed by a remote-controlled bomb while jogging through Jwaya.
 The incident followed the killing of two Amal officials at a French checkpoint.
 At the time there were 605 French soldiers and 786 logistics staff serving with UNIFIL.

-After Operation Accountability, July 1993, some units of the Lebanese army were deployed closer to the Lebanese border with Israel.
+After Operation Accountability, in July 1993, some units of the Lebanese Armed Forces were deployed closer to the Lebanese border with Israel.
 A small base was established in Jwaya.
 It was the most southerly point of their deployment.

+Demographics

+In 2014, Muslims made up 99.18% of registered voters in Jwaya.
+97.00% of the voters were Shia Muslims.

-Educational Establishments
+Educational establishments

 The table below provides a comparison of public and private schools locally and nationally.
 It can be used to assess the distribution of students between public and private institutions both locally and nationally.
-All data provided on education concerning the 2005-2006 school year.
+All data provided on education concerning the 2005–2006 school year.